We love to see you smile, we really do.

 Complications related to diabetes

-No restrictions on food or activities
+1. Fewer restrictions on food & activities

 Malocclusion is the abnormal alignment of teeth.
 Misaligned teeth can lead to premature wear, tooth loss, gum disease. and the buildup of bacteria that can be associated with more serious health problems like heart disease.
 More than seven out of ten American adults have an issue with their bit, such as crowding, spacing, or overbite.